Skills: One Agent Toolbox That Ends MCP Micromanagement

 Your agent becomes a platform you invest in, not a configuration you manage.

 If you're tired of MCP juggling, start with one skill.
 Convert something you use occasionally but not constantly.
-Experience the zero-context-until-needed workflow.
+See what zero-context-until-needed actually feels like.

 Then build another.
 And another.